top of page

 How to Respond to Hypoglycemia

-1. Recognize the signs quickly.
+1. Recognize symptoms quickly.

-2. Give fast-acting sugar immediately:
+2. Give fast-acting sugar immediately, such as:

 • Glucose tablets or gel